German submarine U-110 (1940): First patrol

 U-110 set out on her first patrol from Kiel on 9 March 1941.
 Her route to the Atlantic Ocean took her through the gap between the Faroe and Shetland Islands.
 Her first victim was Erodona which she damaged south of Iceland on 16 March.
 She also damaged Siremalm on the 23rd.
-This ship only escaped after she was hit by a torpedo which failed to detonate, (although it left a large dent) and the U-boat's 105mm deck gun crew forgot to remove the tampion in the muzzle before engaging their target.
+This ship only escaped after she was hit by a torpedo which failed to detonate, (although it left a large dent) and the U-boat's 105 mm deck gun crew forgot to remove the tampion in the muzzle before engaging their target.
 The resulting explosion on firing the first round wounded three men and compelled the boat to fire on the merchantman with the smaller 37 and 20 mm armament.
 Despite being hit, Siremalm successfully fled the scene, zig-zagging as she went.

 U-110 arrived in Lorient on the French Atlantic coast on 29 March, having cut the patrol short due to damage from the exploding gun.